 - Pink and Blue Velvet Butter Cookies – used making Pink and Blue velvet cake mixes.

-I have tried so many varieties of these cake mix cookies in the past, so be sure to check them out at the end of the post.
+I have tried so many varieties of these cake mix cookies in the past, so be sure to check them out.
 The Gooey Monster Cookies are especially popular with the kids, and especially around Halloween. 😉

 For more favorite cookies, check out: